toehmler/nunet/README.md

 3. Update any of the training and testing options as needed
 4. Run the pipeline using these options by simply running `make`.

 This will compile a new model and save a summary and its architecture in a new directory in `models/` under the name and version number given in the configuration file.
 The model will be trained and the results of the testing script will be saved as `.csv` in this directory.
+Due to the large file size of the MRI scans and limitations on RAM, training is done in groups.
+See [Training](#Training) for more information.

 ### Configuration Options